VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 | format (flag) | String | Possibly event or config | Optional | Indicates format of content (e.g., "markdown") so the agent knows if conversion is needed.
 By default assume markdown. |
 | approved_at | Timestamp | Event or DB | Optional | Not needed for function, but maybe recorded for completeness. |

+- *content_id*: Key identifier for the content.
+The publish agent will use this to fetch the content from S3 (the draft/ready file) and to update records.
+If missing or not found, publishing cannot proceed.

+- *content_topic*: The title or topic of the content.
+Might be included in the event for reference.
+The agent might use it to create a user-friendly file name or URL if not otherwise provided (e.g., "AI-in-Finance-How-It-Works" slug).
+If not provided, we can derive from content or use `content_id`.

+- *slug/filename*: In some architectures, the content's URL or filename might be predetermined (maybe the CMO or content generator decided a SEO slug).
+If the DynamoDB record has a field for slug, the publish agent should use that for naming the output file (like slug.html).
+If not, it might generate one from topic (like lowercase hyphenated topic).
+Needs validation to strip unsafe chars, etc. If still not available, fallback to `content_id` as file name (ensures uniqueness but not pretty).

+- *format*: If the event indicated the content is already HTML or some other format, the agent would publish accordingly without converting.
+In Phase 1, we assume the content is Markdown that needs conversion to HTML.
+Could be an implicit assumption rather than explicit input.
+We'll treat it as known config: "convert markdown to HTML."

+- *approved_at*: More for record, not needed to publish.
+Possibly used to set published date in some metadata (if generating HTML, might embed date).
+Could be drawn from event timestamp or record.

+The agent validates that `content_id` exists and that it can retrieve the content file.
+If those fail, it's error output time.

 content_id: Key identifier for the content.
 The publish agent will use this to fetch the content from S3 (the draft/ready file) and to update records.
 If missing or not found, publishing cannot proceed.
 content_topic: The title or topic of the content.
 Might be included in the event for reference.
 The agent might use it to create a user-friendly file name or URL if not otherwise provided (e.g., "AI-in-Finance-How-It-Works" slug).
 If not provided, we can derive from content or use content_id. slug/filename: In some architectures, the content's URL or filename might be predetermined (maybe the CMO or content generator decided a SEO slug).
 If the DynamoDB record has a field for slug, the publish agent should use that for naming the output file (like slug.html).
 If not, it might generate one from topic (like lowercase hyphenated topic).
 Needs validation to strip unsafe chars, etc. If still not available, fallback to content_id as file name (ensures uniqueness but not pretty).